hrana3/Shopping-Copilot-Extension/README.md

 # Browseable.ai - AI Shopping Co-Pilot

+> Version: 1.0.1 - Updated for GitHub tracking

 An intelligent Chrome extension that serves as your personal shopping assistant, overlaying on any e-commerce site to provide AI-powered product recommendations, curation, and smart shopping features.

 ## 🎯 Vision